 Shopify provides a more predictable and straightforward pricing structure.
 Plans are $39/$105/$399 per month on annual billing, or $49/$132/$499 billed monthly – annual billing saves approximately 20%.

 For businesses requiring enterprise functionality, Shopify Plus is available from approximately $2,300/month (or 0.25% of monthly revenue above $800K).
-Shopify Plus includes Shopify Flow no-code automation, customisable checkout scripting via Shopify Functions, B2B company accounts with buyer hierarchies and net payment terms, and a dedicated merchant success manager.
+Shopify Plus includes Shopify Flow no-code automation, customizable checkout scripting via Shopify Functions, B2B company accounts with buyer hierarchies and net payment terms, and a dedicated merchant success manager.
 With Shopify’s pricing plans, merchants can easily determine their monthly expenses, making it an attractive option for those looking for a more budget-friendly eCommerce solution.

 Design and customization

-Tailoring online store with Magento
+Tailoring your online store with Magento

 Customizing Shopify themes

-Functionality and scalability: Magento vs Shopify
+Functionality and scalability: Magento vs. Shopify

 Expanding with Magento